Whatzit Board Game, How to Solve Rebus Puzzles

 People who like games involving critical thinking and a good vocabulary are going to love this game.
 It isn’t so much about knowing large words so much as having a vast knowledge of common phrases and compound words.

-How Does Whazzit Compare to Similar Games
+How Does Whatzit Compare to Similar Games

-Pictionary or Mad Gab are comparable to Whazzit.
+Pictionary or Mad Gab are comparable to Whatzit.
 They’re all types of puzzle games.
 Clues are provided and players need to come up with a solution.
 Pictionary is based on drawing, no words are allowed.
 While Mad gab is based on words only.

-Pros and Cons of Whazzit
+Pros and Cons of Whatzit

 Solving Rebus puzzles is a lot of fun.
 Getting the solution provides a lot of satisfaction.
 We enjoyed figuring out all the puzzles anyway.